Simonlee711/Simonlee711.github.io/_pages/anime.md

 # Code

-This project was done in CSE13-S at UC Santa Cruz taught by Professor Darrell Long.
-Below I will list the source files that were made in this assignment as well as the code linked below it.
+This project was done independently with the collaborations of Eugene Lee.

 ```anime.csv``` - original dataset from kaggle.